nais/blog/content/posts/tracing-from-0-to-100.md

 ## The road to success is paved with challenges

-While we have made great progress towards getting OpenTelemetry adopted by our applications and developers, there have been bumps along the road.
+While we have made great progress towards adopting OpenTelemetry by our applications and developers, there have been bumps along the road that we have had to overcome.

-### Noisy trace spans
+### Noisy trace spans - the whack-a-mole problem

 Almost immediately after we enabled tracing in our ingress controller, we started getting reports from developers that the traces overviews in Grafana were filled with noise.
 All requests to the application were traced, including health checks, readiness checks, and metrics scraping.
 This made it hard to find the traces that were interesting and relevant.